slembcke/Chipmunk2D/README.txt

 CONTACT:
 slembcke@gmail.com (also on Google Talk)

+CHANGES SINCE 5.x:
+Chipmunk 6.x's API is not quite 100% compatible with 5.x.
+Make sure you read the list of changes carefully.
+Keep in mind that this is a x.0.0 release and that it's likely there are still some bugs I don't know about yet.
+I've spent a lot of effort rewritting the collision detection, sleeping, and contact graph algorithms that have required large changes and cleanup to the 5.x codebase.
+I've ironed out all the bugs that I know of, and the beta test went well.
+So it's finally time for 6!

+* API: Chipmunk now has hard runtime assertions that aren't disabled in release mode for many error conditions.
+Most people have been using release builds of Chipmunk during development and were missing out on very important error checking.
+* API: Access to the private API has been disabled by default now and much of the private API has changed.
+I've added official APIs for all the uses of the private API I knew of.
+* API: Added accessor functions for every property on every type.
+As Chipmunk's complexity has grown, it's become more difficult to ignore accessors.
+You are en* API: Added cpSpaceEachBody() and cpSpaceEachShape() to iterate bodies/shapes in a space.
+* API: Added cpSpaceReindexShapesForBody() to reindex all the shapes attached to a particular body.
+* API: Added a 'data' pointer to spaces now too.
+* API: cpSpace.staticBody is a pointer to the static body instead of a static reference.
+* API: The globals cp_bias_coef, cp_collision_slop, cp_contact_persistence have been moved to properties of a space. (collisionBias, collisionSlop, collisionPersistence respectively)
+* API: Added cpBodyActivateStatic() to wake up bodies touching a static body with an optional shape filter parameter.
+* API: Added cpBodyEachShape() and cpBodyEachConstraint() iterators to iterate the active shapes/constraints attached to a body.
+* API: Added cpBodyEeachArbiter() to iterate the collision pairs a body is involved in.
+This makes it easy to perform grounding checks or find how much collision force is being applied to an object.
+* API: The error correction applied by the collision bias and joint bias is now timestep independent and the units have completely changed. couraged to use them, but are not required to.
+* FIX: Units of damping for springs are correct regardless of the number of iterations.
+Previously they were only correct if you had 1 or 2 iterations.
+* MISC: Numerous changes to help make Chipmunk work better with variable timesteps.
+Use of constant timesteps is still highly recommended, but it is now easier to change the time scale without introducing artifacts.
+* MISC: Performance!
+Chipmunk 6 should be way faster than Chipmunk 5 for almost any game.
+* MISC: Chipmunk supports multiple spatial indexes and uses a bounding box tree similar to the one found in the Bullet physics library by default.
+This should provide much better performance for scenes with objects of differening size and works without any tuning for any scale.

 CHANGES SINCE 5.3.4
 * FIX: Fixed spelling of cpArbiterGetDepth().
 Was cpArbiteGetDepth() before.
 Apparently nobody ever used this function.
 * FIX: Added defines for M_PI and M_E.
 Apparently these values were never part of the C standard math library.
 Who knew!?